3dreamengine/3DreamEngine/README.md

-dream.msaa = 4                            -- multi sample anti aliasing, slightly more expensive but good results dream.fxaa = false                        -- fast approximated anti aliasing, fast but less good results dream.deferred_lighting = false           -- toggles the deferred lighting pipeline, see advantages in its own section below dream.lighting_engine = "PBR"             -- the shading engine (PBR or Phong), should match the shaders (see own section below) used dream.secondPass = true                   -- two passes allows simulated alpha blending, disable it when no transparent materials exist dream.renderToFinalCanvas = false         -- instead of directly rendering it it renders to canvases.final (default dream.canvases.final) dream.max_lights = 16                     -- max lights when using non defered shadng dream.nameDecoder = "blender"             -- imported objects often contain mesh data names appended to the actual name,, blender decoder removes them
+dream.msaa = 4                            -- multi sample anti aliasing, slightly more expensive but good results dream.fxaa = false                        -- fast approximated anti aliasing, fast but less good results dream.lighting_engine = "Phong"           -- the shading engine (PBR or Phong), should match the shaders (see own section below) used dream.deferred_lighting = false           -- toggles the deferred lighting pipeline, see advantages in its own section below dream.average_alpha = false               -- if enabled it uses an average alpha blending method, else it uses z sorting and alpha blending.
+Use appropiate method based on scene. dream.renderToFinalCanvas = false         -- instead of directly rendering it it renders to canvases.final (dream.canvases.final).
+Auto exposure semi enables this. dream.max_lights = 16                     -- max lights when using non defered shadng dream.nameDecoder = "blender"             -- imported objects often contain mesh data names appended to the actual name,, blender decoder removes them